Home Hip Replacement Revision Surgery

 X-ray of areas affected by hip revision.

 The American Academy of Orthopaedic Surgeons estimates that by 2030, surgeons in the United States will perform 635,000 total hip replacements and 72,000 hip revision surgeries a year.
+This trend reflects the aging population and the increasing demand for hip replacement procedures, as well as the need for subsequent revision surgeries.
 The possibility of revision surgery is something to keep in mind if you are considering having or have already undergone a hip replacement.

 Portrait picture Dr. H. John Cooper